QuantEcon/lecture-source-jl/rst_files/dyn_stack.rst

 In choosing :math:`u_t` for :math:`t \geq 1` at time :math:`0`, the government  takes into account how future :math:`z` and :math:`u` affect earlier
 :math:`x` through equation :eq:`bell101`.

-The lecture on :doc:`history dependent policies <hist_dep_policies>` analyzes an example about *Ramsey taxation* in which, as is typical in such problems, the last :math:`n_x` equations of :eq:`new3` or :eq:`new30` constitute
-*implementability constraints* that are formed by the Euler equations of a competitive fringe or private sector

 A :ref:`certainty equivalence principle <lq_cert_eq>` allows us to work with a nonstochastic model (see :doc:`LQ dynamic programming <lqcontrol>`)

 That is, we would attain the same decision rule if we were to replace :math:`x_{t+1}` with the forecast :math:`E_t x_{t+1}` and to add a shock process :math:`C \epsilon_{t+1}` to the right side of :eq:`new30`, where :math:`\epsilon_{t+1}` is an IID random vector with mean  zero and identity covariance matrix